FastAPI¶

 What problem it solves¶

-It allows for rapid development of robust, high-performance APIs with automatic interactive documentation (Swagger/Reconcile).
-It significantly reduces developer error through type validation and provides native support for asynchronous programming.
+It allows for rapid development of robust, high-performance APIs with automatic interactive documentation (Swagger UI/ReDoc).
+It significantly reduces developer error through type validation via Pydantic and provides native support for asynchronous programming (async/await), making it ideal for I/O-bound tasks like calling LLM APIs or querying databases.

 Where it fits in the stack¶

-[Framework / Backend] - Often used as the serving layer for AI agents, Model Context Protocol (MCP) servers, and custom homelab microservices.
+[Framework / Backend] - Often used as the orchestration or serving layer for AI agents, Model Context Protocol (MCP) servers, and custom homelab microservices.
+It bridges the gap between Python's data science ecosystem and web-standard production environments.

 Typical use cases¶